ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 Follows...

 ## General

 Write also that we found out that a bigger data size matters more than bigger images for all of the prediction models, which is a really nice catch and learning.

 ---

+**Requirements:**

+1. Ensuring Model Reliability: Model validation is crucial for assessing the accuracy and reliability of the model.
+This section shows how the student evaluates the performance and generalizability of their model.
+2. Critical Evaluation: It encourages students to critically evaluate their model’s performance, understand its limitations, and discuss potential improvements.

+---

+---